Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

 The council had organised an evacuation centre at Dunedin North Intermediate and alternative accommodation options were also available.

-Flooding was also prevalent in Mosgiel and South Dunedin, and the council and New Zealand Army reserves set up sandbag stations in those areas for residents to collect.
+Flooding was also widespread in Mosgiel and South Dunedin, and the council and New Zealand Army reserves set up sandbag stations in those areas for residents to collect.

 In Maheno, flooding concerns forced Maheno School to close early yesterday.

-Principal Stella Macrae said she warned parents earlier in the day about the situation and all 64 pupils had been picked up by 2.15pm.
+Principal Stella Macrae said she warned parents earlier in the day and all 64 pupils had been picked up by 2.15pm.

-A message would be posted on the school's Facebook page by 7.30am today to let people know if the school was open.
+A message would be posted on the school's Facebook page today to let people know if the school was open.

-Emergency Management Otago urged people to remain vigilant of water levels in their area overnight, particularly in areas more susceptible to flooding, as the heavy rain continued across Otago.
+Emergency Management Otago (EMO) urged people to remain vigilant of water levels in their area overnight, particularly in areas more susceptible to flooding, as the heavy rain continued across Otago.

-The slow-moving weather front moved southwards down the South Island yesterday and was expected to continue until late this morning, when the rain was expected to begin easing.
+The slow-moving weather front moved down the South Island yesterday and was expected to continue until late this morning, when the rain was expected to begin easing.

-An EMO spokeswoman said vulnerable areas included parts of South Dunedin (such as Bathgate Park), Leith St, Lindsay Creek (near Otago Hospice in North Rd), Mosgiel (near the Silver Stream spillway in Gordon Rd), Henley township, Milton and State Highway1 at Waikouaiti.
+An EMO spokeswoman said vulnerable areas included parts of South Dunedin such as Bathgate Park, Leith St, Lindsay Creek near Otago Hospice in North Rd, Mosgiel near the Silver Stream spillway in Gordon Rd, Henley township, Milton and State Highway 1 at Waikouaiti.

 Late last night, Waka Kotahi NZ Transport Agency Otago system manager Graeme Hall said State Highway One was likely to close overnight north of Maheno at the Kakanui River and north of Hampden at Big Kuri Creek, because of rising floodwaters.